 The Associate Dean for Institutional Diversity at Harvey-Mudd College, Dr. Sumun (Sumi) Pendakur, builds upon this idea.
 Pendakur encourages an identity-conscious approach to our work, which involves continuous reflexivity on behalf of student affairs professionals.

-She explains that maintaining critical consciousness is one essential facet:
+She explains that maintaining critical consciousness is one essential facet of empowerment:

 “Successful empowerment agents actively contemplate and examine their life, work, positionality, and relationships.
 They spend time thinking through beliefs, privilege, patterns of practice, and their own subjectivity.
 Reflexivity refers to the praxis-oriented, bidirectional relationship between reflection and action.
 An empowerment agent’s reflexivity leads to greater recognition of his or her place in an equitable system and to further action against institutional hegemony.
 That action leads to reflection, and the cycle continues.”
 (Pendakur, 2016, p.
 118)